20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 📌Fun Fact: The clothing/gear store, Eddie Bauer started in Seattle!

-Some other great trusted Seattle tours to check out:
+Some of our Favorite Seattle tours to check out:

 3. Chihuly Garden and Glass Exhibit